 2 Credits (.5 Lecture 1 Lab .5 Shop) 4 Hrs/Wk (.5 Hr.
 Lecture 2 Hrs.
 Lab 1.5 Hrs.
-Shop) \15 wks)
+Shop) 15 wks

-This is the third of three CNC courses which covers CNC programming with the aid of a computer.
-The student will input part and tool information into the computer that will generate codes to run the CNC machines.
-Circular interpolation, canned cycles, thread codes, and tool library data will be introduced.
-Once the programs are completed, students will machine complex parts on the CNC machining centers and CNC lathes.
-Prerequisite: MTT 124 or Faculty approval.
+This course covers computer numerical control programming with the aid of a computer using Mastercam software.
+The student will input information into the computer that will generate code for the computer numerical control machines.
+Circular interpolation, canned cycles, thread codes and tool library data will be introduced to the student.
+When the students complete their program, they will manufacture complex parts on the computer numerical control machining centers and lathes.
+Prerequisite: MTT 115, 117 and 124 or faculty approval.